SolRoyale/solanaraffleaibot.github.io/README.md

 ❗️ Note: You will not be able to change this username after this. ❗️

 3. Access Sol Royale Bot on Telegram.
-After selecting the "Attach Wallet" button, please paste your Solana wallet address here.
+After selecting the "Attach Wallet Address" button, please paste your Solana wallet address here.

 4. Download and install Steam using the link below: https://store.steampowered.com/about/